AndreiMoraru123/OAK-D-etector/README.md

 GNA: GNA_SW
 ```

-#### Question: Why use both the NCS2 and the OAK-D if the OAK-D suffices?
+#### Question: Why use the NCS2 if the OAK-D can play the role of the VPU?
 #### Answer: No reason to!
 Honestly, I just had one laying around, but since it's double the fun this way, I can run the frames on the camera, and compute on the stick.
 One could use just the camera's VPU the exact same way, using OpenVINO.